szczor/uzytki_ampl/README.md

 python visualization.py solution.sol output_name
 ```

 The script generates visualizations of 7-day schedules in a form output_name_week_i.png in a directory `wykresy/`.
-For example if your data contains of
+For example if your data contains
 28 days, it will generate 4 plots where each plot represents one week.
 If your data is shorter than one week, it will generate just one plot.

 How to read the schedule plots: